Kashishsingla111/ThaparSummerSchool_2k23/MiniProjects/01_PortfolioRouting/README.md

 This guide provides an overview of URL routing in Django, a popular Python web framework.
 URL routing is a crucial aspect of building web applications as it determines how URLs are mapped to views or functions that handle user requests.

 ## Table of Contents
--Introduction
+* Introduction
--Defining URLs
+- Defining URLs
--URL Patterns
+- URL Patterns
--Capturing URL Parameters
+- Capturing URL Parameters
 -Including Other URL Configurations
 -Namespacing URL Patterns
 -Reverse URL Resolution